1upvc/landj-starter-gatsby-cms/src/pages/products/index.md

   description: >-
     We offer two ways to get your hands our delicious and lovable bits: In-Store and Online.
   plans:
-    - description: One the shelf at a local store and you can explore our partners stores as well!
+    - description: On the shelf at a local store and you can explore our partners stores as well!
 Explore our shop section.
       items:
         - Avg.
 Net wt.
 2.5 oz (70.8g) per unit
         - Sales tax may apply dependent on state